Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new secretary

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

-Before you post your secretary job, you should take the time to determine what type of worker your business need.
+Before you post your secretary job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find a secretary for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

 Hiring the perfect secretary also involves considering the ideal background you'd like them to have.
 Depending on what industry or field they have experience in, they'll bring different skills to the job.
-It's also important to consider what levels of seniority and education the job requires, and what kind of salary such a candidate would likely demand.
+It's also important to consider what levels of seniority and education the job requires and what kind of salary such a candidate would likely demand.

-Type Of SecretaryDescriptionHourly Rate
+Type of SecretaryDescriptionHourly rate

 SecretarySecretaries and administrative assistants perform clerical and administrative duties.
 They organize files, prepare documents, schedule appointments, and support other staff.$12-24

 Administrative ClerkAn administrative clerk provides support to staff and does clerical works.
 These clerical duties include answering and making phone calls, typing documents, compiling and filing records, and scheduling appointments...
-Show More$12-19
+Show more$12-19

 Administrative SupportAdministrative support specialists provide different types of governmental assistance.
 They carry out varied clerical duties in almost all industries...
-Show More$12-25
+Show more$12-25

-Common Skills:
+Common skills:

 • Customer Service